NSWPF recruitment banner

 Aquatic Rescue Sequence

-The aquatic rescue sequence is designed to test the applicants ability to enter the water safely effect a rescue,
+The aquatic rescue sequence is designed to test the applicant's ability to enter the water safely effect a rescue,

 • certificate is valid for 5 years from the date you pass the test